-However, making innovation happen, doing innovation, especially disruptive forms of innovation that bring about major transformation, is difficult, elusive and expensive.
+However, making innovation happen, doing innovation, especially disruptive forms of innovation that bring about a major transformation, is difficult, elusive, and expensive.
 The last decade has witnessed phenomenal growth in design thinking, at least in name more than in practice, as a way to bring about innovation.

 What is Design Thinking?

-Design thinking is a general term to refer to a project based technique for innovation and for creating solutions to problems.
-It is a human centred approach in that the focus is always the user; it is co-creative, and solution focussed.
+Design thinking is a general term to refer to a project-based technique for innovation and for creating solutions to problems.
+It is a human-centered approach in that the focus is always the user; it is co-creative and solution-focused.

 Is Design Thinking a new Fad?

 For some, design thinking is nothing more than a fad – the hula-hoop of innovation if you like.
 Forcing managers and staff alike to twist and turn to keep the hoop spinning, but eventually, the fun comes to an end, it’s dropped, and they move on to the next big fad.

 Typically in such businesses, you will find people with their hands dirty from colored markers, covered in post-it notes from head to toe, and lots of lovely drawings on poster paper and whiteboards as they get to do things they don’t normally do for a day or two (fun for a while but then everything goes back to normal).

 The problem is that such approaches are in all likelihood doomed to failure and give an incorrect impression of design thinking, and more often than not they are facilitated by people with little understanding of the origins and evolution of the method.
 To this end, it is a fad, because the ‘fun’ and ‘creative’ part is not translated into actionable knowledge and implementation.

 READ ALSO: How to use Co-Creation as a Strategy for Value Creation